-What does "reclassification" mean?
+What did "reclassification" mean?
 Class C - what's it mean?

 Milestones to reclassification